THE Home Support Worker Pilot:

 - You can submit your permanent residence application along with work permit application, regardless if you are already in Canada or not—as long as you meet all the program requirements.

-- You can apply for the program already even if you have no experience working full-time as a caregiver in Canada, as long as you meet the eligibility requirements.
+- Even if you have no experience working as a full-time caregiver in Canada, you can apply for the program as long as you meet the eligibility requirements.

-- Regardless of your work experience, as long as you meet all the requirements, you can already submit the work permit and/or study permit applications of your family members who will come with you to Canada.
+- Regardless of your work experience, as long as you meet all the requirements, you can submit the work permit and/or study permit applications of your family members who will come with you to Vancouver, BC, Canada.

 - Your experience as a family caregiver, taking care of your elderly parent or a senior relative, already counts as work experience.
-You only need to be able to prove this.
+You will just need to be able to provide proof.

 - Your work permit is not employer-specific.
+This factor is one of the most important for caregivers who would like to work and immigrate to Vancouver, Canada.
 This means that you can change employers without the need to apply for a new work permit or to obtain a new job offer for the caregiver position.

 How to apply?